TedPattison/NetCore-UserOwnsData/README.md

 - Visual Studio 2019 (optional) - [download](https://visualstudio.microsoft.com/downloads/)

 ## :scroll: Downloading and configuring this sample application.
-Once you have install the prequisite software, you must complete the following steps to run this sample application on your development workstation.
+Once you have installed the prequisite software and developer tools, you must complete the following steps to run this sample application on your development workstation.

  - Download the code for the **UserOwnsData** project.
+    1. Download the [ZIP archive](https://github.com/TedPattison/NetCore-UserOwnsData/archive/master.zip)  with the UserOwnsData project **or**
+    2. Run the GIT command `git clone https://github.com/TedPattison/NetCore-UserOwnsData.git`
  - Open the **UserOwnsData** project in Visual Studio Code.
  - Run the PowerShell script named [`CreateAzureADApplication.ps1`](https://github.com/TedPattison/NetCore-UserOwnsData/blob/master/CreateAzureADApplication.ps1) to create a new Azure AD application.
  - Copy the JSON from the text file into `appsettings.json`.